bhanford9/AI-Blog-Posts/ai-interview-method-scattered-thoughts.md

 - **Knowledge capture**: Extracting expertise from subject matter experts
 - **Content creation**: Blog posts, articles, and thought leadership pieces

-Understanding the strategic business context for AI adoption helps frame the Interview Method as part of broader organizational transformation. **[The AI Coding Revolution: Your Team's Survival Guide](ai-coding-revolution-team-survival-guide.md)** (15-minute read) provides essential context for positioning knowledge extraction and content creation capabilities as competitive advantages that justify investment in systematic AI collaboration approaches.
+Understanding the strategic business context for AI adoption helps frame the Interview Method as part of broader organizational transformation. **[The AI Coding Revolution: Your Team's Survival Guide](https://bhanford9.github.io/AI-Blog-Posts/ai-coding-revolution-team-survival-guide)** (15-minute read) provides essential context for positioning knowledge extraction and content creation capabilities as competitive advantages that justify investment in systematic AI collaboration approaches.

+## Why the Interview Method Works

+The Interview Method leverages a fundamental psychological insight: humans organize knowledge through conversation.
+By having the AI conduct a structured interview, you activate natural communication patterns that help surface connections, identify gaps, and structure information in ways that feel intuitive and comprehensive.

+The Interview Method specializes **[Planning-First Methodology](https://bhanford9.github.io/AI-Blog-Posts/planning-first-ai-methodology-foundation)** principles for knowledge extraction and content creation, where AI develops comprehensive understanding before implementation.

 ### Quality That Exceeds Expectations
 One of the most striking aspects of this method is how consistently it produces output that's better than what you could create on your own.
 The AI doesn't just organize your thoughts—it often expands on them, creates better structure, and includes considerations you might have missed.